aws/pg_tle/tools/pg_tle_manage_local_extension/README.md

     -p, --extpath <Extension Path>
           A required parameter for install action.
-          Local path of the extension
+          Local path of the extension.
+          Must be a fully

     -h, --help
           Print help information